Garden Tips

 The best time to weed is after a rain or you have watered.
 You can’t beat pulling those little buggers out by their roots!
 When the soil is moist they come out with just a little assistance.
 Pulling them out is better than cutting them off with a hoe or scuffle.
 Whenever you cultivate your ground you are bringing more weed seeds to the surface to germinate.

 Some unusual ways to kill weeds; pour table salt into center of weeds.
 Salted water from boiling food is good also.
 Go easy on the salt.
-You don’t want your beds to become too salty.
+You don't want your beds to become too salty.
 Torching is a good method for killing weeds.
+Many organic vegetable farms use flamers for weed control.

 Make sure you read about mulching, which is my favorite way to combat weeds.